Children's cancer tests

 This tests check your child’s kidney function.
 A small amount of radioisotope is injected into your child’s blood.
 Blood tests will be taken 2 hours after the first injection and then 2 hours later again.
 The kidneys are checked because it is known that some chemotherapy and certain antibiotics can damage them.
 If your child has a single lumen Hickman, he/she will need a small tube (cannula) put into their hand to give the dye. - Urinalysis

 A test to check the number of white blood cells and red blood cells in the urine (pee).
 It also tests for protein, bacteria and sugar.
-Your child’s urine is collected in a sterile bag or container. - Urine VMA (vanyllimandelic acid)
+Your child’s urine is collected in a sterile bag or container. - Urine VMA (vanillylmandelic acid)

-A test referred to as either ‘Urine VMA’ or ‘urine catecholamine’.
+A test referred to as either ‘urine VMA’ or ‘urine catecholamine’.
 VMA is a chemical found in the urine in raised amounts when a child has neuroblastoma.

 For more information